The Anxieties of Democracy program proudly announces our 2017 Democracy Fellow: Danielle Allen will join us in November 2017

 In her role as Democracy Fellow, Professor Allen gave a public talk (video available here) and led a three-part seminar series for young scholars in the social sciences.
 The theme of her residency was “Political Equality.”

 2016 Democracy Fellow: Professor Charles Taylor

 Charles Taylor’s works, such as A Secular Age (2007), Sources of the Self (1989), and Multiculturalism: Examining the Politics of Recognition (1994) have transformed conceptual categories in the humanities and social sciences.
-Throughout his career, Taylor has exemplified the crucial civic role played by university research, entwining his theoretical approaches with political participation in several domains: from the 1960s when Taylor ran in federal elections, to his key counsel for constitutional negotiations in Canada and around the world.
+Throughout his career, Taylor has exemplified the crucial civic role played by scholars, from the 1960’s when Taylor ran several times for the Canadian House of Commons, to his key counsel for constitutional negotiations in Canada and around the world.

 2015 Democracy Fellow: Professor Pierre Rosanvallon

-Pierre Rosanvallon is Professor and Chair of Modern and Contemporary History of Politics at the Collège de France.
-He is also a Director of Studies at École des Hautes Études en Sciences Sociales, or School of Advanced Studies in the Social Sciences, in Paris, and the founder of two vibrant and prestigious intellectual fora, La République des Idées (in print) and La Vie des Idées.fr (online).
+Prof. Rosanvallon is Director of Studies at École des Hautes Études en Sciences Sociales (School of Advanced Studies in the Social Sciences) in Paris, and the founder of two vibrant and prestigious intellectual fora, La République des Idées (in print) and La Vie des Idées.fr (online).
 His work is devoted to the history of the French political model and the historical and theoretical study of changes in contemporary democracy.

 Professor Rosanvallon’s residency included two public events: “Equality in a New Age of Inequalities” and “Talking About a Revolution: Rethinking Democracy in America.”
 Professor Rosanvallon also led a two-part seminar series for local PhD candidates in the social sciences.